msobanjo/courseware/topics/azure/modules/resource-manager/README.md

 ## Task

-In this task, you are going to leverage a publicly available ARM template to create a web app:
+In this task, you are going to leverage a publicly available ARM template to create the infrastructure needed for a web app:

 1. Create a new Resource Group in the Azure Portal: